 All of our courses will give you hands-on experience with the tools and techniques used by artists, designers, and developers in the industry.
 Beyond this, however, our courses emphasize conceptual development, design skills, and the creative process.
 So while you develop projects with real depth, you also learn the appropriate tools along the way.
 We have found this approach to be highly successful, as the companies that hire our graduates will testify.
 They want people who can think, communicate, work collaboratively, and solve problems, but they also want well-trained and technically-proficient individuals who are productive and motivated.

-Started by a small group of visionary faculty in 1995, MAT was one of the first multimedia programs in California.
+Started by a small group of visionary faculty in 1995, MiraCosta College had one of the first multimedia programs in California.
 First known as Information and Multimedia Technologies, then as Internet and Multimedia Technologies (IMT), MAT has evolved from a small program of eight courses into a full-featured, multi-disciplinary department.
 The modern day MAT Department was born in 2008 when the IMT program merged with the Computer Graphics and Digital Publishing disciplines to become the new Media Arts and Techologies Department at MiraCosta College.

 Located in sunny North County San Diego, MiraCosta College offers students a beautiful campus with green open spaces, views of the mountains and ocean, state of the art facilities, and a dedicated and talented faculty.
-With a total population of approximately 14,000 students on three campuses, MiraCosta may be one of the best-kept secrets and best values in San Diego.
-MAT classes average between 20 - 25 students and this low student-to-teacher ratio assures that you will know who your professors are, they will know you, and you can talk to them when you need to.
+With a total population of approximately 14,000 students on three campuses (and online), MiraCosta may be one of the best-kept secrets and best values in San Diego.
+MAT classes average between 20 - 24 students and this low student-to-teacher ratio assures that you will know who your professors are, they will know you, and you can talk to them when you need to.
 We are a teaching college, and every faculty member treats their students as their primary responsibility.
 We take your education very seriously.